|

 Footnotes:

 1. Today as well.
 Starting with Die Hard (1988) movies about 'terrorists' almost always elect to reveal their terrorist villains as either simple (politically inert) criminals, or worse, paint entire governments and popular anti-status quo causes as cynically criminal in intent (Air Force One).
 To avoid Spartacus-like political complexity, the real world is reinvented as a simple arena of conflict between smug Crassus-like Western powers and isolated, renegade, insane or fanatic arch-villains.
-James Bond is a prime example, but even an independent filmmaker told me he always makes his villains non-political terrorist criminals so as to facilitate sales in as many foreign territories as possible.
+James Bond's foes are the prime example.
+An independent filmmaker told me he always makes his villains non-political terrorist criminals so as to facilitate sales in as many foreign territories as possible.
 So it comes back to money, of course.
-Return

 2. Spartacus' final speech on the beach at Brindisium is also said to have been a rewritten, added scene.
-It is interesting to contrast it with Charlie Chaplin's concluding speech in The Great Dictator, another 'liberal' appeal to the heart.
-Return
+It is interesting to contrast it with Charlie Chaplin's concluding speech in The Great Dictator, another liberal appeal to the heart.

 DVD Savant Text © Copyright 1997-2001 Glenn Erickson